binwiederhier/ntfy/docs/publish.md

         Authorization = "Bearer tk_AgQdq7mVBoFD37zQVN29RhuMzNIz2"
         Call = "+12223334444"
       }
       Body = "Your garage seems to be on fire.
-You should probably check that out, and call 0118 999 881 999 119 725 3 for help."
+You should probably check that out."
     }
     Invoke-RestMethod @Request
     ```